Get insider access

 Style

 The JBL Boombox 3 has a similar overall design to its predecessor, the JBL Boombox 2, with some small differences.
-It comes with a built-in handle that has a more solid grip than that of the Boombox 2, is made of aluminum.
-Its body is mostly wrapped in tight fabric.
-Like newer JBL speakers, it sports a large JBL logo on its front.
-Underneath its logo, there's a small LED light that acts as a battery life indicator.
-You can find the speaker in black and in a camouflage pattern.
+Its built-in handle is now made of aluminum, unlike the Boombox 2's plastic handle.
+The grip has also been improved.
+Like other newer JBL speakers, it sports a large JBL logo on its front.
+Beneath it, a small LED acts as a battery life indicator.
+The speaker comes in 'Black' or 'Squad,' which is a camouflage pattern.

 Design